Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

+\textbf{Base and Side Elements.} \Sidetuning~uses two streams of information - one from the base model and one from the side model.
+Are both streams necessary?
+Table~\ref{fig:model-ablation} shows that on the \itaskonomy{} experiment performance improves when using both models.

+\textbf{Merge methods.} \secref{sec:alphablending} described different ways to merge the base and side networks.
+Table~\ref{fig:merge_methods} evaluates a few of these approaches.
+Product and alpha-blending are two of the simplest approaches and have little overhead in terms of compute and parameter count. \cite{prognets16} (MLP) and \cite{perez2018film} (FiLM) use multi-layer perceptrons to adapt the base network to the new task.
+Table~\ref{fig:merge_methods} shows that alpha-blending, MLP, and FiLM are comparable, though the FiLM-based methods achieve marginally better average rank on \itaskonomy{}.
+We use alpha-blending as it adds fewer parameters and achieves similar performance.

-\textbf{Initialization.} A good side network initialization can yield a minor boost in performance.
-We found that initializing from the base network slightly outperforms a low-energy initialization\footnote{Where the side network is trained so that it does not impact the output.
+\textbf{Side Network Initialization.} A good side network initialization can yield a minor boost in performance.
+We found that initializing from the base network slightly outperforms a low-energy initialization\footnote{Side network is trained to not impact the output.
 Full details in the supplementary.}, which slightly outperforms Xavier initialization.
 However, we found that these differences were not statistically significant across tasks ($H_0: \textit{pretrained} = \textit{xavier}; p=0.07$, Wilcoxon signed-rank test).
 We suspect that initialization might be more important on harder problems.
 We test this by repeating the analysis without the simple texture-based tasks (2D keypoint + edge detection and autoencoding) and find the difference in initialization is now significant ($p=0.01$).

-\textbf{Merge methods.} Section~\ref{sec:sensor_fusion} and~\ref{sec:alphablending} described different ways to merge the base and side networks.
-Table~\ref{fig:merge_methods} evaluates a few of these approaches on the Taskonomy dataset.
-Element-wise product and addition via alpha-blending are two of the simplest approaches and have little overhead in terms of compute and parameter count. \cite{prognets16} uses $B(x) \oplus S(x)~\defeq~F_\theta(B(x)) + S(x)$ where $F_\theta$ is an a Multi-Layer Perceptron (MLP).
-FiLM ~\cite{perez2018film} similarly adds additional compute by defining $B(x) \oplus S(x)~\defeq~\gamma_\theta(B(x)) \odot S(x) + \beta_\theta(B(x))$ where $\gamma_\theta$ and $\beta_\theta$ is an MLP with two heads.
-Table~\ref{fig:merge_methods} shows that addition, MLP, and FiLM are roughly comparable, though the MLP-based methods achieve marginally better average rank on the Taskonomy dataset.
-Nonetheless, we chose to use the simplest feature-wise transformation (alpha-blending) since it adds no parameters and achieves similar performance.

-\textbf{Ablating Base and Side Elements.} \Sidetuning~uses two streams of information - one from the base model and one from the side model.
-Are both streams necessary?
-Figure~\ref{fig:model-ablation} shows that on the Taskonomy experiment performance improves when using both models.